pseusys/SeasideVPN/README.md

 ### TODOs

-1. Add termination signal handler for server - send special code to clients.
-2. Add unit tests to both `caerulean/whirlpool` and `viridian/algae` (do not run them in Docker).
+1. Add unit tests to both `caerulean/whirlpool` and `viridian/algae` (do not run them in Docker).
-3. Write documentation for both `caerulean/whirlpool` and `viridian/algae`.
+2. Write documentation for both `caerulean/whirlpool` and `viridian/algae`.
-4. Add further integration tests - connection, disconnection, errors.
+3. Add further integration tests - connection, disconnection, errors.
-5. Remove all `(planned)` marks from READMEs.
+4. Remove all `(planned)` marks from READMEs.
-6. Fix TODO in `main.go` -> add new signal to inform user about server going down + restore envirenment (iptables, etc.).
-7. Add shell build, generation, etc. script for easy `caerulean/whirlpool` deployment (with and without container).
+5. Add shell build, generation, etc. script for easy `caerulean/whirlpool` deployment (with and without container).
-8. Add general make script to check dependencies, environment, etc.
+6. Add general make script to check dependencies, environment, etc.

 ### Considerations

 1. Use a library for `iptables` management in `caerulean/whirlpool` - if some other types of operations (not adding) are required; same about `ip route` and regex in `sources/console.go`.
+   If so, consider also environment restoration in the end of main in `main.go`.

 ### Current goals